 Incoming Ascension Parish superintendent shares her goals for the school district

 ASCENSION PARISH- Ascension Parish School District is getting ready to transition into a new era of leadership.
-Dr. Edith Walker, was unanimously approved by the board on April 18, is preparing to take the reigns as superintendent.
+Dr. Edith Walker, was unanimously approved by the board on April 18, is preparing to take the reins as superintendent.

 Although, she's new to the position, she is no stranger to the district.
 Walker has been an educator for 25 years, 21 of those years being spent in Ascension.